Methylene Blue and the Potential for Neuroprotection

 Therapeutic Uses Beyond Neuroscience:

-• Used to reduce pressure within eyeballs during glaucoma treatment
+• Used to reduce within eyeballs during glaucoma treatment

 • Treatment of numerous skin disorders (psoriasis, herpes simplex) due to anti-fungal properties